Calibration-free single-frame super-resolution fluorescence microscopy: Funding

 \section{Funding}

-This work was supported by the Czech Science Foundation (project 21-18545S), and the Ministry of Education, Youth, and Sports of the Czech Republic (project OP JAC CZ.02.01.01/00/23 021/0008790).
+This work was supported by the Ministry of Education, Youth, and Sports of the Czech Republic (project OP JAC CZ.02.01.01/00/23 021/0008790) and the Czech Science Foundation (project 21-18545S).
 AD and DV acknowledge the support by Palacký University Olomouc (projects IGA-PrF-2024-008 and IGA-PrF-2025-010).